 Basics of the concept of sustainability

 The issue of sustainability is appallingly complex, making it difficult to define it clearly.
 In this context, I would therefore only like to briefly discuss the origin of the sustainability movement.

-"Sustainable development is a development that satisfies the needs of the present without risking that future generations cannot meet their own needs."
+"Sustainable development is development that meets the needs of the present without risking that future generations will not be able to meet their own needs."

 Another frequently cited result of the commission was the sustainability triangle, which describes the different dimensions that have to be taken into account for sustainable development.

 The goal of a sustainable way of life is therefore the long-term sustainable fusion of the ecological, social and economic goals of our society.
 Even if the environmentalists do not like to hear, sustainability is not an argument that is limited to ecological development.
 Environmental protection is important, but creating jobs or improving world food are no less honorable goals and sometimes in direct conflict with environmental protection.

 Further information on the term sustainability can be found in the Lexicon of sustainability.

 Environmental protection and climate protection are two persistent companions